-The United States Drug-Induced Liver Injury Network categorizes DILI as mild, moderate, moderate-severe, severe, or fatal [35].
+The United States DILI Network categorizes it as mild, moderate, moderate-severe, severe, or fatal [35].
 It is based on various laboratory and clinical parameters, as well as the need for hospitalization [35].
-In our review, all patients with liraglutide-associated DILI were found to have grade 3+, moderately severe disease.
-This degree of severity is determined by elevated ALT, ALP. total bilirubin, and/or INR levels, hospitalization, or a protracted hospital stay as a result of DILI [35].
-The American Association for the Study of Liver Diseases (AASLD) guidelines recommend conservative treatment of idiosyncratic DILI [36].
+In our review, all patients with liraglutideassociated DILI were found to have grade 3+, moderately severe disease.
+This degree of severity is determined by elevated ALT, ALP, total bilirubin, and/or INR levels, hospitalization, or a protracted hospital stay as a result of DILI [35].
+The American Association for the Study of Liver Diseases (AASLD) guidelines recommend conservative treatment for idiosyncratic DILI [36].
 Hospital admission is indicated for clinical monitoring in patients who develop severe nausea and vomiting, coagulation abnormalities, altered mentation, or fluid depletion [36].
 N-acetylcysteine can be administered for 3 days in adult cases of acute liver failure, especially in patients with encephalopathy [36].
-Methylprednisolone at a dose of 1 mg/kg can be instituted in severe immunemediated allergic reaction type of DILI [36].
+Methylprednisolone at a dose of 1 mg/kg can be instituted in severe immune-mediated allergic reaction type of DILI [36].
 Moreover, a short course of up to 3 months can be given to patients with a drug-related autoimmune pattern of liver injury on biopsy [36].
 However, there is no consensus on management based on clinical severity.
-In our analysis, 3 patients with liraglutide-induced DILI had favorable clinical outcomes with drug cessation and conservative management alone, whereas 1 patient required prolonged use of corticosteroids.
+In our analysis, 3 patients with liraglutide-induced DILI had favorable clinical outcomes with drug cessation and conservative management alone.
+However, 1 patient required prolonged use of corticosteroids.
 The data on causality assessment, severity, and clinical outcomes are outlined (Table 4).

 Liraglutide has recently garnered public health prominence.
-For instance, around 4,063,184 prescriptions for liraglutide were recorded in the United States in 2020 [37].
+For instance, around 4,063,184 prescriptions for this drug were recorded in the United States in 2020 [37].
 In this context, our article enables clinicians to become aware of the possible hepatotoxicity of liraglutide.
 It highlights the need for a baseline evaluation of liver enzymes.
-A monthly surveillance during maintenance therapy with GLP-1 analogues can be considered for individuals with risk factors for DILI.
+A monthly surveillance during maintenance therapy with GLP-1 analogs can be considered for individuals

+Authors US DILIN severity grade Pattern Organ failure Liver biopsy Alternative DILI etiologies excluded Treatment Rechallenge Naranjo score Clinical outcome Kern et al. 2014 [16] Moderate- severe; 3+ Hepatocellular No Yes Yes Antiemetic therapy, intravenous fluids, oral prednisone therapy, 40 mg/day No 7 6 months later, normalization of LFTs but on prednisone, 15 mg/day Yehia et al. 2017 [17] Moderate- severe; 3+ ALP was not reported No No Yes Nil per os and intravenous fluid No 8 Liver and renal functions were returned to normal after 2 weeks of admission Maor et al. 2021 [18] Moderate- severe; 3+ Mixed No No Yes Drug discontinuation No 7 Normalization of liver enzymes Parvataneni et al. 2021 [19] Moderate- severe; 3+ Hepatocellular No No Yes Liraglutide was discontinued and N-acetylcysteine was administered No 6 Liver tests normalized in 2 months after discharge with risk factors for DILI.
 It can facilitate early detection and save patients from DILI-related morbidity by allowing dose reduction or early cessation of liraglutide.
 Furthermore, it will help to start assessing the actual likelihood of DILI, making it a safer drug for future use.
 As liraglutide is an effective drug for a plethora of medical conditions, it is pertinent to investigate whether a patient can be restarted at a lower dose after adverse events like DILI.
 The existing, scant literature on liraglutide-induced DILI provides no rationale for this scenario.
 Hence, keeping in mind the clinical benefits of GLP-1 agonists, registry-based data are required to meticulously study this adverse event.
-In our review, all 4 patients unfortunately stopped taking liraglutide and were prescribed alternative antidiabetic agents.
+In our review, all 4 patients unfortunately stopped taking liraglutide and were prescribed alternative anti-diabetic agents.